What We Do

 AONB Management Plan Review

-The 2014-19 Management Plan for the Arnside & Silverdale Area of Outstanding Natural Beauty (AONB) is currently being reviewed and as part of the process, we need to ensure we comply with the European Strategic Environmental Assessment Directive 2201/42/EC.
+The 2014-19 Management Plan for the Arnside & Silverdale Area of Outstanding Natural Beauty (AONB) is currently being reviewed.

 Arnside & Silverdale AONB, Old Station building, Arnside, Carnforth LA5 0HG

 The Arnside & Silverdale AONB Management Plan 2014-19 was published in March 2014 by the AONB Partnership on behalf of the four responsible local authorities: Cumbria County Council, Lancashire County Council, Lancaster City Council and South Lakeland District Council.
 The Countryside and Rights of Way Act 2000 requires that the relevant local authorities must review the Management Plan within five years of the date of publication.